atlas by clearpeople

 Encourage collaboration

-Knowledge management works best when all employees participate, so it's important to solicit help and expertise at every level of your organisation.
+Knowledge management works best when all employees participate, so it's important to solicit help and expertise at every level of your organization.
 It's also important not to be elitist when aggregating data and content; both senior and lower-level employees will have something interesting and relevant to contribute, so make sure that all departments get involved.

 Keep your KM up to date